arangodb/docs/3.10/data-model-and-concepts.md

 Each collection is part of a [**database**](data-modeling-databases.html).
 Databases allow you to isolate sets of collections from one another, usually for multi-tenant applications, where each of your clients has their own database to work with.
-You cannot run queries across databases.
+You cannot run queries across several databases.

 Every server instance has a default database called  `_system`.
 It is special because it cannot be removed and it holds a couple of system collections that